Crisp and tasty, fresh from the deep, seaweed has found its way into plenty of our most delicious and nutritious dishes.

 Dogs evolved to derive their nutritional needs from their food very differently from human beings, and their journey over the centuries to become man’s best friend has unfortunately not done much to help them enjoy the same kinds of meals as us.

-In other words, where a human being is able to digest plant-based food like vegetables and fruit rather easily, dogs find it a bit more of a struggle.
+In other words, where a human being can digest plant-based food like vegetables and fruit rather easily, dogs find it a bit more of a struggle.

 In other words, full leafy wads of the stuff will be difficult for your dog to chew, to swallow and to digest – even if it looks like he or she is finding it easy, gulping it down happily.